Owner-Occupier Commercial Property Loans

 Repayment structure

-How Borrowing Capacity Works
+How We Assess Borrowing Capacity

-Current Market Conditions
+Current Owner-Occupier Market

-• Typical loan terms: 15-30 years
+Typical loan terms: 1 - 30 years years

-• Minimum deposit: 15% plus costs
+Minimum deposit: 15%% plus costs

-Tips to Maximise Borrowing
+Our Tips to Maximise Borrowing

 Disclaimer: This calculator is provided for illustration purposes only and does not constitute financial advice or a loan offer.
 Calculated figures are estimates only, may be inaccurate, and do not reflect actual lender terms or fees.
 Actual loan amounts, rates, repayments, and eligibility will vary based on your specific circumstances and lender assessment.
 Do not base any financial decisions on this calculator.
 Contact our team for a tailored quote.